jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

-# Write conditions in python
+# Conditions

-We will step through learning conditional statements in python using Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)
+Sometimes we want programs to make decisions based on inputs or conditions, and can make this happen with conditional statements.
+Let us explore writing conditional statements in python with Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table) from mathematics

-We know that there are two boolean values
+There are two boolean values

 - `True`
 - `False`